-Since 1999 we've provided a home for oddball guitarists who play too fast, too slow, too clean, too dirty, or too whatever.
+Since 1999 we've provided a home for oddball guitarists that suffer from various forms of excess and deficiencies.
 I think most of us were galvanized by a 1992 album called Transmutation by Praxis, which featured the guitar stylings of Buckethead.
-Other touchstones were Vernon Reid of Living Colour and various other minor currents from the fringes of musical society, e.g., Henry Kaiser, Bill Frisell's work with Naked City, Mr. Bungle, microtonal music, and so on.
+Other touchstones were Vernon Reid of Living Colour and various other minor currents from the fringes of musical society, e.g., Henry Kaiser, Bill Frisell's work with Naked City, Mr. Bungle, Arthur Rhames, microtonal music, and so on.
+However, we still rock.

 We started off back in the day with a Yahoo group for experimental guitarists that gathered some guys from a variety of early bulletin boards, especially the old Harmony Central guitar forum.

 Our first real internet home was a site called Shred Like Hell (www.shredlikehell.com)